 And now O’Brady is back for another world record attempt.
 This time it’s in your state.
 And you can help.

-41 days is the current record for climbing and hiking all 50 of the tallest peaks in the US including those in Alaska and Hawaii.
-Not happy with just aiming for 40 days, Colin and his team will attempt to complete the monumental task in just thirty.
+Forty-one days is the current record for climbing and hiking all 50 of the tallest peaks in the U.S., including those in Alaska and Hawaii.
+Not happy with just aiming for 40 days, Colin and his team will attempt to complete the monumental task in just 30.

 Here’s how you can help:

-O’Brady’s journey beings around June 28 when he begins his summit of Denali in Alaska.
-Everything else will revolve around when that happens.
-The intense schedule requires Colin to summit 6 mountains in one day on July 11.
+O’Brady’s journey began June 27 when with the summit of Denali in Alaska.
 Join Colin on the trail in your state and cheer him on.
-Hike or run a mile with him or just give a high-five at the trailhead.
+You can hike or run a mile with him, or just give a high-five at the trailhead.

 Article originally published June 12, 2018.
 Last updated July 9, 2018.